system76/tech-docs/src/models/nebula49-1/assembly.md

 3. Insert the standoffs into the appropriate holes for your motherboard size.
 In the photo below, the standoff holes are labeled by color:
     - Mini-ITX and Mini-DTX: green
     - DTX: green and cyan
-    - ATX and EATX: green, cyan, and red (all holes)
+    - ATX: green, cyan, and red (all holes)

 ![Standoff holes](./img/standoff-holes.webp)